Stock events for ACADIA Pharmaceuticals, Inc. (ACAD)

 Overview of ACADIA Pharmaceuticals, Inc.’s business

-ACADIA Pharmaceuticals Inc. is a biopharmaceutical company focused on developing and commercializing medicines for central nervous system (CNS) disorders and rare diseases, operating within the Healthcare sector, specifically in the Biotechnology: Pharmaceutical Preparations industry.
-The company discovers, develops, and commercializes small molecule drugs for unmet medical needs in CNS disorders and rare diseases.
-Its marketed products include NUPLAZID for Parkinson's disease psychosis and DAYBUE for Rett syndrome.
-ACADIA also has a pipeline of product candidates in various stages of development, including ACP-101 for hyperphagia in Prader-Willi Syndrome, ACP-204 for Alzheimer's disease psychosis and Lewy body dementia psychosis, ACP-711 for essential tremor, ACP-211 for treatment-resistant depression/major depressive disorder, and ACP-2591 for Rett syndrome and fragile X syndrome.
+ACADIA Pharmaceuticals Inc. is a biopharmaceutical company focused on developing and commercializing medicines for central nervous system disorders and rare diseases.
+Its major commercial products include NUPLAZID for Parkinson's disease psychosis and DAYBUE for Rett syndrome.
+The company also has a pipeline of product candidates, including ACP-101 for Prader-Willi syndrome, Remlifanserin for Alzheimer's disease psychosis and Lewy body dementia psychosis, and Pimavanserin for major depressive disorder and schizophrenia.

 ACAD’s Geographic footprint